A systematic investigation into the effect of roughness on self-propelled swimming plates: Introduction

 In this work, we study the interaction between kinematics and roughness topologies through high-resolution simulations of a rough self-propelled swimming thin plate.
-We fix the Reynolds number ($Re$) of these simulations to $12,000$ (based on swimming speed and chord length) to access moderate Reynolds numbers for these types of flows that are in line with previous efforts (\cite{Oeffner2012, Wen2014, Domel2018}).
-We also fix the kinematics of the plate to a simple travelling waveform with a fixed Strouhal number, $St$, that is in the propulsive regime for flapping foils and has been used extensively in previous studies (\cite{Maertens2015, Muscutt2017PerformanceFoils, Zurman-Nasution2020}).
+We consider three Reynolds numbers ($\Rey=6,12,$ and $24\times 10^3$) with a focus on $\Rey=12,000$ (based on swimming speed and chord length) to access moderate Reynolds numbers for the types of flows that are in line with previous efforts (\cite{Oeffner2012, Wen2014, Saadat2017, Domel2018, Thekkethil2018}).
+We also fix the kinematics of the plate to a simple travelling waveform with a fixed Strouhal number, $St$, that is in the propulsive regime for flapping foils and has been used extensively in previous studies (\cite{Dong2007CharacteristicsArrangement, Borazjani2008NumericalRegimes, Maertens2017a, Muscutt2017PerformanceFoils, Thekkethil2018, Zurman-Nasution2020}).
 As denticle geometries are complex with several potentially important length scales, we focus on a simple roughness texture with a single-length scale to assess how the topology interacts with the kinematics and impacts the hydrodynamic properties of the swimmer.
 By combining information from two different, but, well-established topics we hope to understand the influence of one on the other.
-These dynamic simulations with roughness elements are the first of their kind allowing us first to establish a link between surface roughness and kinematics, and then, with comparison to a smooth kinematic counterpart, to directly isolate the nonlinear interaction of the roughness and kinematics.
+These dynamic simulations with roughness elements are the first of their kind, allowing us to establish a link between surface roughness and kinematics, and then\textemdash with comparison to a smooth kinematic counterpart\textemdash directly isolate the nonlinear interaction of the roughness and kinematics.